 \subsubsection{Effects of penalization}

-To assess the effect of penalization, we compare our multilayer network fused Lasso-based penalized regression approach (referred to as ``fused Lasso'') with the methods that adopt either the fusion penalty or the Lasso penalty only, which are referred to as ``fusion-only'' and ``Lasso-only''.
-We also consider models (\ref{eq:model:no}) and~(\ref{eq:model}) fitted without any penalization, referred to as ``no-interaction'' and ``full-interaction'', respectively.
+To assess the effect of penalization, we compare our multilayer network fused Lasso-based penalized regression approach (referred to as ``fused Lasso'') with the method that adopts the Lasso penalty only, which is referred to as ``Lasso-only''.
+We also consider models~\eqref{eq:model:no} and~\eqref{eq:model} fitted without any penalization, referred to as ``no-interaction'' and ``full-interaction'', respectively.